Categories

 Note: When a user or a group is placed on hold, all message copies will be retained.
 For instance, if a user posts a message in a Teams channel and then modifies the message, both copies of the message will be retained.
 Without the legal hold in place, only the latest message will be retained.

-Step 6: Review your hold settings and click on the Submit button to create the hold.
+Step 6: Review your hold settings and click the Apply hold button to create the hold.

 After the legal hold has been created, you can search for the content retained by the hold using an eDiscovery search.
 Click here to know how.